10 Truths about a Child’s Anger Parents Must Understand

 1. Emotions themselves aren’t bad.

-But poor emotional management is destructive.
+Emotions are not bad but poor emotional management can be destructive.
 At non-discipline times, empathize with the feelings without condoning the actions.
-Teach about emotions, what they are and the difference between emotion and reaction.
+Teach about emotions, what they are and the difference between emotions and actions.

 2. A heightened sense of emotion is a gift.

 People who react to life with intense emotions have an emotional sensitivity.
 It’s part of their make up.
 Emotional sensitivity is a gift that needs to be developed instead of viewed as a curse to be tolerated.
 God gives an extra scoop of emotions to some people.
 The person who is emotionally sensitive has the ability to pick up on cues in the environment faster than others.